gabrielgyns/letmeask-ai/README.md

 # LetMeAsk AI

-An AI-powered Q&A platform that allows users to create rooms, record audio content, and ask questions that get answered based on the audio context using vector similarity search.
-(Simple app for study based)
+An AI-powered Q&A platform that allows users to create rooms, record audio content, and ask questions that get answered based on the audio context using vector similarity search. _(Simple app for study based)_

+_Screenshots below_ 📷

 ## About